apohl79/audiogridder/README.md

 Please find the latest binaries to download in the [releases](https://github.com/apohl79/audiogridder/releases) section.

+## Reporting of Bugs/Issues

+If you report a new issue, please be as precise as possible.
+To identify the root cause of an issue, it is necessary to be able to reproduce it or at least get some conclusions from the info you provide.

+- Report only one issue at a time, if you have multiple problems, please create multiple issues.
+- Minimize the log files:
+  - Wipe all AudioGridder log folders (see below).
+  - Restart the server.
+  - Restart the DAW.
+  - Load only the minimal amount of plugins needed to run into the problem you have.
+  - Take only the actions that lead to the problem you have.
+- Attach the log files to the issue (see locations below) as zip.
+- If you see a crash on OSX, please attach the crash report to the issue (crash report dialog or see locations below) as zip.
+- If you see a crash on Windows, the log file directories contain dump files, just follow the steps to "minimize the log files" and you are good.

 ## AudioGridder Server

 The server supports VST2, VST3 and AudioUnit plugin formats.
 Installation